Cybercriminology

 The total program costs are estimates and are not final or binding.
 Program costs are based on standard fees, but fees may vary based on the actual classes taken.
 Kent State University disclaims any liability arising from the use of or reliance upon these program cost estimates by any person.
 Program costs are subject to change without notice.

-Cybercriminology Bachelor’s Degree Careers
+Bachelor of Science in Cybercriminology Degree Careers

 - 10.4% much faster than the average